 “After careful consideration, we’ve decided to move forward with candidates whose qualifications better match our needs at this time.
 Please continue to check our jobs page for future opportunities and best of luck with your job search!”

 Ouch.
 Rejection sucks (here’s how to move on), but it doesn’t have to be the end of the story.
 If you’re confused about why you weren’t chosen and need a bit of closure, you may be asking yourself: “Is it okay to ask for feedback after an interview?”
 The short answer is yes.
 Here are three reasons why it’s not only okay, but actually smart to ask for feedback after being rejected from a job or internship:

 1. It’s a Chance to Learn About Yourself and Become a Stronger Candidate

 Failure is never fun in the moment, but it can provide incredibly useful opportunities for us to learn more about ourselves.
 So many successes have stemmed from these low points that some companies actually encourage their employees to fail, because it means they’re trying new things and learning from their mistakes.

 If you ask a recruiter or hiring manager for specific feedback regarding your candidacy for a job, you might learn something useful that you can use in future interviewing experiences.
 Maybe you came across as overly prepared or formal in your interview.
 Maybe they didn’t like how many jobs you’ve hopped between in your career.
 Maybe you just didn’t seem like a strong culture fit.

 Some pieces of feedback will offer you concrete next steps to becoming a stronger candidate, some will require years of work, and others will simply be out of your control.
-The important thing is that this feedback can offer a glimpse into what other people see in you.
-This insight can help you avoid similar mistakes in the future, tighten up weaknesses, and make you more competitive for other positions moving forward.
+The important thing is that this feedback can offer you a glimpse into what other people see in you as a candidate.
+This insight can help you avoid similar mistakes in the future, tighten up weaknesses and make you more competitive for other positions moving forward.

 2. It Shows That You Care